benfixit/catholic_hymnbook/content/magnificat-my-soul-is-filled-with-joy.md

 ---
-id: 378
+id: 233
-title: Magnificat- My Soul Is Filled With Joy
+title: "Magnificat: My Soul Is Filled With Joy"
 ---

 _Chorus:_